jonco5555/Projects/Mix Servers/README.md

 # Mix Servers

-Implementation of a Network Communication System with several servers that allows anonymous communication against Eavesdropping attacks using Cryptography Concepts
+Implementation of a Network Communication System with several servers that allows anonymous communication against eavesdropping attacks using cryptography concepts

 Instructions how to execute appears in the PDF file in Hebrew.